-The Risk Management System is underpinned by:

-Risk Governance

-The practice, procedures, attitudes and approaches to enable the consistent and effective operation and oversight of the management of risk.
+The Risk Management System is underpinned by: Risk Governance The practice, procedures, attitudes and approaches to enable the consistent and effective operation and oversight of the management of risk.
 It includes rules, oversight, control and assurance in the management of risk principally through the setting of risk appetite, policies, roles and responsibilities with the 'three lines of defence' model and oversight provided through reporting processes.

-Risk Strategy

-The Risk Management Strategy aims to:

-- Protect Vhi Insurance's assets and prospects and take the right risks. - Take calculated risks to address competitive exposures in Vhi Insurance's business model. - Take appropriate risks to support the achievement of higher returns. - Avoid risks that could fundamentally damage Vhi Insurance's capital base. - Accept operational risk where it is appropriately managed and reduce it where it is cost effective to do so. - Minimise any significant clinical, reputation and compliance risks.

-These objectives seek to ensure that risks stay within risk appetite tolerances over the medium to long term planning horizon with risks managed to enhance risk weighted value.

-Risk Appetite Statement

-The level and type of risk Vhi Insurance is prepared to accept to achieve its goals with limits and tolerances set for the main business risks.
+Risk Strategy Vhi Insurance's Risk Management Strategy is to identify, understand and assess the risks to the business and stakeholders in order to manage these risks, to stay within Risk Appetite and support business objectives, and preserve value in the long as well as short term.
+Vhi Insurance assess risks as part of business operations and decision making in order to decide where to take risk, where to avoid it, and how to manage it by implementing controls to prevent, detect, limit, and recover from risk events.
+The Risk Management Framework is used to prioritise investment in control improvement and to monitor control effectiveness.
+Vhi Insurance take strategic and financial risk to grow the business where returns justify the risk.
+However, we maintain high levels of capital, diversify risk (investment and portfolio) and monitor pricing assumptions closely to ensure the Company can pay policyholders' claims.
+Vhi Insurance's approach to managing strategic risk is to; challenge assumptions, monitor competitors, customers, and providers, ensure the Company has business options if things do not follow plan, and focus on the risks that most threaten our competitive position.
+The customer is at the core of our business and the Company seeks to minimise conduct, customer value and clinical risks in line with the expectations members have of Vhi.
+In managing these risks, Vhi Insurance operate clear processes within risk and quality review and oversight frameworks at all levels in the organisation.
+Vhi Insurance focus on high standards for training and for monitoring customer feedback in managing these risks.
+Whi Insurance manage operational and people risks on an ongoing basis to ensure they do not significantly disrupt our business or commitments to members and other stakeholders.
+Vhi Insurance do not seek to minimise all of these risks but we ensure we invest appropriately in our control operations and system resilience as well as our recovery capabilities.
+Ensuring adherence to policies, quantifying risks consistently, monitoring incidents and feedback, and promoting a risk aware and accountable culture are key parts of our risk management strategy that are particularly important for these risks.
+Risk Appetite Statement The level and type of risk Vhi Insurance is prepared to accept to achieve its goals with limits and tolerances set for the main business risks.
 Risk appetite informs the strategy, business planning and operational processes and seeks to ensure their execution is in line with the risk appetite parameters set by the Board.

-Risk Framework

-Processes through which risk is managed as a continuous cycle of activity and enables understanding of the nature and significance of the risks (at an individual and aggregated level) to which Vhi Insurance is exposed, including the sensitivity to those risks and its ability to mitigate them.
+Risk Framework Processes through which risk is managed as a continuous cycle of activity and enables understanding of the nature and significance of the risks (at an individual and aggregated level) to which Vhi Insurance is exposed, including the sensitivity to those risks and its ability to mitigate them.